-Alison MacPhail is the Chair of the BC Review Board and was previously an Alternate Chairperson of the Board.
-She is a lawyer and consultant on justice, governance and organizational issues.
+Brenda Edwards is Chair of the BC Review Board and was previously an Alternate Chairperson of the Board.

-Ingrid Friesen is a Barrister and Solicitor and has her own criminal law practice.
+Ingrid Friesen is a retired Barrister and Solicitor.
 She was employed as a Crown counsel for 12 1/2 years and was retained as ad hoc Crown counsel for another 20 years.
 She acted as Special Prosecutor on a number of cases where there were perceived conflicts of interest involving government employees.
 She was also retained on numerous cases as defence counsel and civil counsel.
 Ms. Friesen taught criminal law at UBC to law students seeking to practice law in British Columbia.
 Ms. Friesen obtained a Bachelor of Arts from UBC in Political Science and a Law degree from the University of Western Ontario.
 Ms. Friesen has served on the BC Review Board as Alternate Chair since 2015.

 John James Threlfall retired as a British Columbia provincial court judge in December 2017.
 As a judge he served the court as the Administrative Judge in the Okanagan, an Associate Chief Judge and as the Acting Chief Judge.
 He also chaired the Judicial Council of British Columbia.
 As a Judge, he was active in the Canadian Association of Provincial Court judges and served that organization as both civil and compensation chairs.